|

 1327 Edward II was murdered at Berkeley

 Queen Isabella's directive.
-Later, on her death in 1358 Queen
+Later, on her death in 1358, the

-Isabella, his wife, was buried in London but her heart was taken
+Isabella, was buried in London but some say her heart was taken

 to Gloucester Abbey where her husband had been buried4.